 Following the challenge of the author, I gave the Specific Carbohydrate Diet a 100% try for one month.
 I decided not to eat anything that wasn't on the diet.
 Sure enough, I was feeling so much better and so robust by the end of the month that I had no other desire but to continue the diet!
 Suddenly I did have HOPE.
 I was gaining weight again, my pain was lessening, my color was returning, and I was even getting complements on how healthy I looked...Me?
 The wan little dishrag that just got out of the hospital with a dread disease??

 Quite simply, I was sold on the SCD.
 My doctor was amazed at my health when I came in for my six-week post-hospital check-up, where I had already gained 9 pounds.
 Within months I was able to scale back my Asacol from the maximum dose of 12 pills a day at the beginning of my treatment to one little pill a day!
 To be on the safe side, I continued that dose until a year later.
-Then I was able to go off of medicine completely because, well, there weren't any symptoms left to treat.
+Then I was able to go off of medicine completely because there simply weren't any symptoms left to treat.

 Best of all, I was able to begin to live a full life again, fulfilling many dreams and looking forward to many more.
 I met and married my husband, Jim, in 2004 and we recently had our third son!
 I graduated in 2003 with a degree in Communications and an emphasis in Public Relations.
 In 2003 I was able to complete a White House internship and succeeded in cooking for myself the whole time.
 People continue to comment on how healthy I look, and during my pregnancy with my first son, the doctor said if he could take a picture of the perfect pregnancy he would take a picture of me!
 The second and third pregnancies were just as smooth and healthy.

 I am thankful for the answer to prayer I received when I was told about the SCD.
 The diet is strict, and I have to admit it is hard at times.
 But for me, having my life back is completely worth the hardship!
 Also, when I accidentally eat something that is not on the diet I am in pain quickly afterward and am reminded of the amazing health I have because of my perseverance on the SCD.
-More than fifteen years after starting the diet, I am completely symptom-free and medication-free.
+More than sixteen years after starting the diet, I am completely symptom-free and medication-free.
 I have learned many things that make the diet easier such as cooking in large quantities, freezing the extra food, and finding SCD-legal pre-made food that can serve as quick snacks.

 You CAN take your health back into your own hands!